cpardue/cpardue.github.io/_posts/2021-01-24-Hackthebox-Notes-Jerry-Pwned.md

  - Owned
 ---

--Installed AutoRecon at the advisement of the guys in the TryHackMe Discord.
+-Installed AutoRecon at the advisement of the guys in the TryHackMe Discord.  <br>
--Ran AutoRecon against target host 10.10.10.95
+-Ran AutoRecon against target host 10.10.10.95<br>

 Gobuster:
 {% highlight ruby %}